 No, the first real red flag of the movie is subsequent to that, when Becky’s mother (Patti D’Arbanville, “Lady D’Arbanville” Cat Stevens fans) has a heart-to-heart with her.
 She tells her it’s time to give up on her dreams.
 She tells her those dreams used to be cute but now they’re just ... embarrassing.
 She tells her to stop now, please, before her life becomes tragic.

 Really, Mom?
 Your daughter just got fired through no fault of her own?
 From a job she was obviously good at?
 And this is your advice?
 It’s not like she’s 28 and wants to be a ballerina.
 She just wants to be a producer.
 She wants to work in TV.
-Maybe if you’d given a speech about how it’s 2010, and TV is dying, and you need to look to the future and try something Twitterish or YouTubeish, we would’ve bought it in some respect.
+Maybe if you’d given a speech about how it’s 2010, and TV is dying, and you need to look to the future and try something Twitterish or YouTubeish, we would’ve half-bought it.
 Maybe if you’d owned up to how volatile the world seems, and how no job, no profession, no career seems safe in these shifting times, you would’ve connected Becky and her problems to us and ours, in a way that felt meaningful, and we would’ve cared more about the movie.
 Instead ...

 When she arrives, the doorknobs don’t work, the staff is lethargic, the cohost, Paul McVee (Ty Burrell) is a sex pervert.
 So she energizes the staff by firing the co-host.
 But her boss, Jerry Barnes (Jeff Goldblum—always welcome to see), rather than applaud the move, tells her she has no budget for a new cohost.
 So she has to pick someone already contracted to, but not really working for, the IBS family.